nnation/pt_disciplined_trading/README.md

 # FAQ
 **Q:** Will this work with BTC?

 **A:** Yes.
-You will need to update the below two properties in your PAIRS.properties.
+You will need to update the below properties in your PAIRS.properties.

     market = BTC
     ALL_max_trading_pairs = [your value here, see next question]